Vandalko/react-native-maps-osmdroid/README.md

 React Native Map components for iOS + Android.

 # :warning: Android implementation doesn't support full API :warning:
-This for is based on latest code from https://github.com/react-native-maps/react-native-maps and patched with changes from https://github.com/fqborges/react-native-maps-osmdroid
+This fork is based on latest code from https://github.com/react-native-maps/react-native-maps and patched with changes from https://github.com/fqborges/react-native-maps-osmdroid

 ## Installation